Private Lending For Real Estate Investors: What You Need To Know

 As with anything, it’s smart to consider the risks.
 While they are usually easier to approve, private money loans also have downsides.

-• Interest only.
+- Interest only.
 Most private loans are interest only.
-This means that your monthly payment will only cover the interest, and the principal amount will be due as a lump sum at loan maturity.
-The borrower must have an exit plan in place on how they will pay off the loan, or they could risk defaulting on the loan.
+This means your monthly payment will only cover the interest, and the principal amount will be due as a lump sum at loan maturity.
+This can be an advantage, as it keeps your monthly payment low until you you can refinance.

-• Shorter loan term.
+- Shorter loan term.
 Private loans have much shorter repayment periods than standard mortgage loans.
-This means monthly payments will be more expensive, compared to a traditional mortgage that is amortized over a 15-30 year term.
+This means monthly payments will be more expensive compared to a traditional 15-30 year mortgage.

-• Investment property only.
+- Investment property only.
 Most private loans are considered commercial loans, or business purpose loans.
 This means the asset must be an investment property.
-A residential home or apartment can be financed with a private loan, but the owner cannot use the property as a primary residence or second home.
+A residential home, apartment, or multifamily rental property can be financed with a private loan, but the owner cannot use the property as a primary residence or second home.

 If you’re considering a private loan to fund your investment property, make sure you’re aware of the potential risks associated with taking on this level of responsibility.
 Make sure to work with a mortgage professional who can guide you through your options.